pydantic/pydantic/docs/usage/validation_decorator.md

 see [model data conversion](models.md#data-conversion) and `validate_arguments` is no different.

 See [#1098](https://github.com/samuelcolvin/pydantic/issues/1098) and other issues with the "strictness" label for a discussion of this.
-If *pydantic* get's a "strict" mode in future, `validate_arguments` will have an option to use this, it may even become the default for the decorator.
+If *pydantic* gets a "strict" mode in future, `validate_arguments` will have an option to use this, it may even become the default for the decorator.

 ### Performance